interstate-labs/validator_quickstart/holesky/README.md

-# Validators

-For validators, integrating Interstate consists in running the Interstate sidecar along with a MEV-Boost maintained by the Interstate team.
-The source code of both can be found in the [Interstate Github repository](https://github.com/interstate-labs/preconf-network).

-In order to install and configure the sidecar, please follow the instructions below choosing your preferred method.

 ## Prerequisites

 Ensure you have a running beacon client on your machine.
 Depending on the installation method, you may need to install additional dependencies.